moloy900/toolesy/pages/Domain Tools/online-website-availability-checker.md

       <li><strong>Digital Agencies:</strong> Provide website monitoring as an added service for clients</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How often can I check my website's availability?</strong><br>
+    <p><strong>How often can I check my website's availability?</strong><br>
-      A: You can perform instant checks anytime or set up continuous monitoring with intervals as frequent as 1 minute.
+      You can perform instant checks anytime or set up continuous monitoring with intervals as frequent as 1 minute.
 For ongoing monitoring, we recommend 5-minute intervals for most websites.</p>

-    <p><strong>Q: What's the difference between HTTP check and Ping?</strong><br>
+    <p><strong>What's the difference between HTTP check and Ping?</strong><br>
-      A: HTTP check verifies your website responds correctly to web requests (like a browser), while Ping checks basic network connectivity.
+      HTTP check verifies your website responds correctly to web requests (like a browser), while Ping checks basic network connectivity.
 HTTP checks are more comprehensive for website monitoring.</p>

-    <p><strong>Q: Is my website data kept private and secure?</strong><br>
+    <p><strong>Is my website data kept private and secure?</strong><br>
-      A: Absolutely.
+      Absolutely.
 We don't store your website URLs or monitoring data on our servers.
 All checks happen in real-time, and your data remains completely private.</p>

-    <p><strong>Q: Can I monitor multiple websites at once?</strong><br>
+    <p><strong>Can I monitor multiple websites at once?</strong><br>
-      A: Yes, you can check multiple websites by entering them one by one or using the multiple URLs feature to monitor several sites simultaneously.</p>
+      Yes, you can check multiple websites by entering them one by one or using the multiple URLs feature to monitor several sites simultaneously.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees for basic monitoring features.</p>

     <h3>Why Choose Our Website Availability Checker?</h3>
     <p>Our <strong>online website checker</strong> stands out from other tools because of its simplicity, accuracy, and privacy features.
 Unlike many monitoring services, we don't require registration or store your sensitive website data.
 The tool provides real-time checks from multiple global locations, giving you accurate performance metrics without compromising your privacy.</p>